 And, as evidence of the utter intellectual shamelessness of delusionism, you can’t beat the campaign against wind power, driven by the kinds of absurd claims of risk that would be mocked, mercilessly and deservedly, if they came from the mainstream environmental movement.

 The global left is in pretty bad shape in lots of ways.
 Still, I would really hate to be a conservative right now.

-fn1.
+fn2.
 I’m not saying that all Australian conservatives are mindless tribalists.
-There’s a large group, epitomized by Greg Hunt, who understand the issues quite well, but are too gutless to speak up.
+There’s a large group, epitomized by Greg Hunt and now Malcolm Turnbull, who understand the issues quite well, but are unwilling to speak up.
 Then there is a group of postmodern conservatives of whom Andrew Bolt is probably the best example, who have passed the point where concepts of truth or falsehood have any meaning – truth is whatever suits the cause on any given day.

 My plans for a full-length movie extravaganza based on my hit book Zombie Economics have gone nowhere.
 But, now, thanks to the wonders of Xtranormal, reader Paula D’Itallo has produced her own movie version, Zombie Mourning: Exploring the Lives of Dead Economic Theory.
 Watch and enjoy, as zombie financial theorists explore the risks and opportunities created by an apocalyptic zombie bubble.

 Another section of the new chapter for the paperback edition of Zombie Economics.
 Comments much appreciated